Parallel inference for massive distributed spatial data using low-rank models: Parameter Inference

 If the parameter vector $\bftheta$ is of low dimension (e.g., there are only three parameters in the predictive-process model in \eqref{eq:ppspatial} with a Mat\'ern parent covariance function), and estimates or posterior distributions of the parameters are not available in closed form, standard numerical likelihood-based inference is one possibility for parameter inference.

 As shown in Appendix \ref{appendix}, the likelihood (up to a normalization constant) for the spatial low-rank model in Section \ref{sec:lowrank} can be written as,

 where $a_j \colonequals \log|\bV_j| + \bz_j'\bV_j^{-1} \bz_j$.
-This allows us to carry out frequentist inference using numerical maximization of the likelihood, or Bayesian inference using the Metropolis-Hasting algorithm for distributed data.
+This allows carrying out both frequentist and Bayesian inference for distributed data (e.g., by numerical maximization of the likelihood, Metropolis-Hasting sampling, or other approaches).
 Each iteration of such a parameter-inference procedure consists of carrying out Algorithm \ref{alg:spatial} (with the addition of calculating $a_j$ at server $j$ and moving this scalar quantity to the central node), combining the results to evaluate the likelihood \eqref{eq:distributedlikelihood} at the central node, updating the parameters $\bftheta$, and sending out the new value of $\bftheta$ to the servers.
 This results in a sequential algorithm, for which the (major) calculations at each iteration can be carried out in parallel.

 To avoid servers being idle in such a sequential algorithm, we recommend instead the use of an importance or particle sampler.
 Any of the various such algorithms proposed in the literature can be carried out in the distributed context (with the exact same results), by evaluating the likelihood as in \eqref{eq:distributedlikelihood}.
 Here is an example of such an algorithm: \begin{framed}